mirumee/ariadne-codegen/README.md

 Required settings:

+- `queries_path` - path to file/directory with queries

+One of the following 2 parmeters is required, in case of providing both of them `schema_path` is prioritized:

 - `schema_path` - path to file/directory with graphql schema
-- `queries_path` - path to file/directory with queries
+- `remote_schema_url` - url to graphql server, where introspection query can be perfomed

 Optional settings:

+- `remote_schema_headers` - extra headers that are passed along with introspection query, eg. `{"Authorization" = "Bearer: token"}`
 - `target_package_name` (defaults to `"graphql_client"`) - name of generated package
 - `target_package_path` (defaults to cwd) - path where to generate package
 - `client_name` (defaults to `"Client"`) - name of generated client class